noembryo/KataLib/docs/index.md

 - **A Librarian**

-    As a Librarian, it uses a database to store and present two distinct types of data.
+    As a Librarian, it uses a database to store and display two distinct types of data.
   - The [Library Collections](#library-collections)
-    These are virtual playlists of local media files and/or YouTube links.
+    who are virtual playlists of local media files and/or YouTube links.
   - The [Library Tracks](#library-tracks)
-    The properties of local media files (tracks).
+    which are the properties of local media files (tracks).

 - **A Converter**